 - Quiet: 11.95 CFM

 - Turbo: 18.87 CFM

 This robot produces over 22 CFM of airflow in the highest setting, which is premium level with the

 Unfortunately, the S4 Max doesn’t deep clean as a Roomba (E5 and 980).
-None of the robot vacuums I’ve tested so far broke the 90% or at least close to it, with the S5 Max being the closest so far.
+None of the robot vacuums I’ve tested broke the 90% or at least close to it, with the S5 Max being the closest.

 I put the S4 Max through a series of tests on different debris types like sand, pet litter, coffee grounds, quinoa, quaker oats, cheerios, and hair.

 - Hard floor: 99.7%

 - Sand on hard floor: 99.9%